MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

     Connect-AzureAD
     ```

-6. In the PowerShell session within the Cloud Shell pane, run the following to identify the name of your Azure AD tenant:
+6. In the PowerShell session within the Cloud Shell pane, run the following to identify the name of your Microsoft Entra tenant:

     ```powershell
     $domainName = ((Get-AzureAdTenantDetail).VerifiedDomains)[0].Name